Data and Algorithm Analysis

 Course Outline

-Below is the schedule for the course, which may be adjusted as needed during the semester.
-Students are expected to supplement lectures with a careful study of the relevant sections of the textbook.
+Below is the tentative schedule for the course.
+It may be adjusted as the semester progresses.
+Students are expected to supplement lectures with careful study of the relevant sections of the textbook.

 Lecture Topic Reading